Query Processing on Tensor Computation Runtimes: Related Work

 \section{Related Work}

-\stitle{Common representation for relational and ML workloads.} Since the '90s~\cite{sqlserver-data-mining} there have been many works trying to integrate relational queries with data science and ML workloads~\cite{db-ml-tutorial}.
-In general, these works can be divided into four categories: (1) UDF/UDA-centric~\cite{madlib,bismark,in-db-ml,ml2sql,spark-mllib,samsara,vertica-pred,raven}; (2) compiling ML models or training scripts into SQL statements or relational algebra expressions~\cite{masq,bigquery,tidypredict,spores,sparse-relational,modin,polyframe,10.14778/3317315.3317323,10.14778/3457390.3457399}; (3) using a common intermediate representation for both ML and relational workloads~\cite{systemml,laradb,daphne,systemds}; (4) through a tight integration between a database and an ML runtime~\cite{predictsql,slacid,redshift-ml}. \system introduces a fifth category in which relational queries are implemented with tensor programs executed over TCRs.
-To our knowledge, we are the first to propose this approach.
-Earlier attempts tried to run a few relational operators on the TPU using TensorFlow~\cite{query-tpu}.
-Our approach is orthogonal to previous efforts trying to optimize relational and tensor algebra (e.g., ~\cite{laradb,spores}) and we believe \system can leverage them to further improve \system's performance.
+\stitle{Common representation for relational and ML workloads.} Since the '90s~\cite{sqlserver-data-mining}, there have been many works trying to integrate relational queries with data science and ML workloads~\cite{db-ml-tutorial,madlib,bismark,in-db-ml,ml2sql,spark-mllib,samsara,vertica-pred,raven,masq,bigquery,tidypredict,spores,sparse-relational,modin,polyframe,10.14778/3317315.3317323,10.14778/3457390.3457399,systemml,laradb,daphne,systemds,predictsql,slacid,redshift-ml}.
+To our knowledge, we are the first to propose executing relational queries over TCRs.
+Earlier attempts tried to run a few relational operators on the TPU using TensorFlow~\cite{query-tpu}. \system is orthogonal to previous efforts to optimize relational and tensor algebra (e.g., ~\cite{laradb,spores}), and we believe \system can leverage them to improve its performance further.
 An analysis of matrix query languages can be found in~\cite{matlang}.
-Here, we focus on the tensor interface provided by TCRs, which is more flexible than linear algebra libraries' APIs.
-Nevertheless, it will be interesting to study whether we can effectively restrict \system to only use linear algebra operations, and what will be the consequences performance-wise.
+Here, we focus on TCRs' tensor interface, which is more flexible than a linear algebra API.

-SciDB is a database using array as base data representation.
-TensorDB~\cite{tensordb} further proposes support for tensor data and decomposition operation inside databases.
-SciDB and TensorDB as well as \system suggest using a format closer to data science and ML to represent data.
+SciDB~\cite{scidb, scidb_overview} is a database using arrays as the base data representation.
+TensorDB~\cite{tensordb} further proposes support for tensor data and decomposition operations inside databases.
+SciDB, TensorDB, and \system suggest using a format closer to data science and ML to represent data.
 However, \system further exploits TCRs to run both relational and ML workloads on hardware accelerators.